Chart Color Schemes

 Dicky Beach displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Dwelling structure within Dicky Beach, as evaluated in the latest Census, comprised 65.8% houses and 34.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 70.4% houses and 29.6% other dwellings.
-Home ownership in Dicky Beach was at 44.8%, with mortgaged dwellings at 24.0% and rented ones at 31.1%.
-The median monthly mortgage repayment in the area was $1,863, below Non-Metro Qld's average of $1,950.
-The median weekly rent figure was recorded at $400, compared to Non-Metro Qld's $450.
+Dwelling structure in Dicky Beach, as evaluated at the Census 2016, comprised 65.8% houses and 34.1% other dwellings.
+In Non-Metro Qld, it was 76.4% houses and 23.6% other dwellings.
+Home ownership in Dicky Beach was 44.8%, with mortgaged dwellings at 24.0% and rented at 31.1%.
+The median monthly mortgage repayment was $1,863, higher than Non-Metro Qld's average of $1,655.
+Median weekly rent in Dicky Beach was $400, compared to Non-Metro Qld's $375.
 Nationally, Dicky Beach's mortgage repayments were similar to the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing